 Dickens’ London

 In 1980 the US-based organisation Romm Doulton, specialists in American-style theme parks, identified the Royal Agricultural Hall as a suitable location for a new attraction, Dickens’ London.
-With costs estimated at £12 million they even persuaded local brewery Whitbreads to help fund the endeavour.
-However in the face of skepticism from the press and prospect of costs actually exceeding £19 million, Whitbreads pulled out, ending the project.
+With costs estimated at £12 million they even persuaded local brewery Whitbread to help fund the endeavour.
+However in the face of scepticism from the press and prospect of costs actually exceeding £19 million, Whitbread pulled out, ending the project.

 The End for the Royal Agricultural Hall